 Stop for a treat

-Our restaurants and cafes serve hot and cold food, delicious bakes and treats, hot drinks and ice creams and the Farm Cafe is particularly popular with families.
-There are picnic and toilet facilities very close by and a play area for our younger visitors.
+Our cafes serve hot and cold food, delicious bakes and treats, hot drinks and ice creams and the Farm Cafe is particularly popular with families.
+There are picnic and toilet facilities very close by.
+Please check our opening times for current information.

-At the stable block there is also a small cafe, a book shop, and a toy shop if you would like a different sort of treat or memento from your visit.
-At weekends families enjoy watching our volunteer spinning wool from our sheep into hats using a traditional spinning wheel.
+At the stable block there is a book shop, and a toy shop if you would like a different sort of treat or memento from your visit.